Learn to decorate like a professional! Use this easy step-by-step tutorial to style ribbon on a Christmas tree for stunning visual appeal.

 It's the most wonderful time of the year!
 Snow will be falling and blanketing everything in a beautiful, white wonderland (at least here in Utah).
-Scents of cinnamon, vanilla and baked goodies are fuming from kitchens.
-Family is coming into town and you are hosting Christmas dinner... hence the pressure to have the perfect Christmas tree on display.
+Scents of cinnamon and vanilla are fuming from kitchens.
+Family is coming into town and you are hosting.
+Hence all the pressure to have the perfect Christmas tree on display.
 Change things up a bit with a more unconventional way of decorating your tree this holiday season!

-Whether you are purchasing a real Christmas tree from a farm, cutting one down yourself, or opting for artificial Christmas trees - the important thing is that you want it to look good in the space you have.
+Whether you are purchasing a real tree from a farm, cutting one down yourself, or opting for an artificial tree - the important thing is that you want it to look good in the space you have.

-Personal preference is that trees look better when they are fuller and taller, but not so tall that the top hits your ceiling.
-As a rule of thumb, buy your trees a foot smaller than your ceilings.
+Personal preference is that trees look better when they are fuller and taller, but not so tall that the top of the tree hits your ceiling.
+As a rule of thumb, the size of your tree should be a foot smaller than your ceilings.
 If you have 10 foot ceilings, buy a 9 foot tree.
 This allows room for a tree topper.
 However you decide, choose what you like best.

 If your tree doesn't have light strands already in it, it will be up to you to put them in.
 There are many methods to wrap them whether it be individual wrapping branches or just winding around the tree.